getlantern/http-proxy-archived/README.md

 *Keep in mind that cURL doesn't support tunneling through an HTTPS proxy, so if you use the -https option you have to use other tools for testing*

 Without the header, it will respond `404 Not Found`.
-In order to avoid this and test it as a normal proxy, use the `-disableFilters`
+In order to avoid this and test it as a normal proxy, use the `-disableFilters` flag.

 Direct proxying: